Test Settings

 All important entry page types are represented

-For instance, a smaller e-commerce site might include the homepage, product categories, product details, and perhaps a blog post.
+For example, for a smaller e-shop, this would be the homepage, product category, product detail, and perhaps a blog post.

-Measuring the cart, for example, isn't as crucial because it's not an entry page, but we recommend it for larger websites.
+Measuring something like a cart isn't as crucial since it's not an entry page, but for larger websites, we recommend it.

 They are the most visited URLs and have CrUX data

-Excluding the homepage, you'll have multiple URLs to choose from for nearly all page types.
-Always select the most visited ones, as they'll be more loaded and influence Google users' data (CrUX) more.
+Aside from the homepage, you'll typically have more URL options for each page type.
+Choose the most visited ones, as they will be more loaded and significantly impact Google user data (CrUX).

-Ideally, these URLs should have their own CrUX data.
+It is also useful if these URLs have their own CrUX data.
 Not every URL has its own CrUX data.
 Even on large sites, only dozens of URLs will have their own data.
-If the entered URL does have data, it will make measuring changes easier for you.
+However, if the entered URL has data, it will facilitate measuring changes.

-You can easily verify if your URL has its own CrUX data in PageSpeed Insights.
-Enter the URL and see if data metrics appear under the “This URL” switch.
+To check if your URL has CrUX data, the easiest way is to use PageSpeed Insights.
+Enter the URL and see if there are data metrics in the “This URL” switch.

-Always choose page types with more content components.
-It's common for e-commerce sites to have simpler and more complex page types for categories.
+Always choose page types that have more content components.
+For example, e-shops often have simpler and more complex page types for categories.

-Opt for the content-rich ones, as they better reveal potential user experience issues.
+Choose the more content-rich ones, as they will better reveal potential issues with the user experience.

-Google Analytics or Google Search Console can help you select suitable page types by showing their traffic.
+Google Analytics or Google Search Console can help you select suitable page types, where you can see their traffic.

 Beware of URLs with parameters

-You might want to enter variants of URLs with parameters, like this:
+You might want to enter URL variants with parameters, such as:

 example.com/some-url